SatwantKumar/3D-unet/README.md

 # 3D-unet
-Source code for the stroke lesion segmentation paper.
+Source code for the chronic stroke lesion segmentation paper.

 To replicate the results, install the nnUnet framework (https://github.com/MIC-DKFZ/nnUNet).